btholt/complete-intro-to-product-management/lessons/07-metrics/A-stats-and-graphs.md

+---
+description: >-
+  Learn the importance of basic stats for product managers and how it can improve their understanding and storytelling with numbers.
+Topics covered include sampling, p-values, and effective graphing techniques.
+keywords:
+  - stats
+  - basic stats for product managers
+  - sampling
+  - p-value
+  - importance of stats for PMs
+  - graphing techniques
+---
 ## Stats

 Look, I'm not a statistician.
 I didn't even take any stats classes until my master's program.
 Everything I've learned has been as-needed and generally I've always had a data team to work with to bounce ideas off of.
 So I'm not going to teach you stats.
 However I am going to tell you _should_ learn some basic stats as a PM.
 It will help you understand what is happening and be able to storytell with numbers better.